BYRIO/krita-webdoc-zh/user_manual/snapping.rst

 Extension (Vector Only)
     When we draw an open path, the last nodes on either side can be mathematically extended.
 This option allows you to snap to that.
-The direction of the node depends on it's side handles in path editing mode.
+The direction of the node depends on its side handles in path editing mode.

 .. image:: /images/en/Snap-intersection.png